AadiHaldar/AI-Safe-Path/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🎓 Hackathon Features

-This project was built for a hackathon with focus on:
-- ✅ AI-powered safety analysis
-- ✅ Real-time data integration
-- ✅ User-friendly interface
-- ✅ Production-ready code
-- ✅ Comprehensive documentation
-- ✅ Multiple route options
-- ✅ Emergency services integration
-- ✅ Time-based intelligence

-## 📞 Support

-For issues or questions, please open an issue on GitHub.

 ## 🙏 Acknowledgments

 - Google Maps Platform for routing and location services